Taguchi optimised next-generation electric field assisted patterned poly-(vinylidene difluoride)-based hybrid nanogenerators and OmniGait-sensor

 Abstract

-Taguchi design of experiments (DoE) was employed to optimize the near-field electric patterning (NFEP) process, enabling the fabrication of PVDF-based micropatterns for hybrid nanogenerator and OmniGait-sensor applications.
-The present study provides an improved method that overcomes the demerits of conventional electrospinning and advanced electric field-assisted fabrication techniques.
+The present study provides a Taguchi design of experiments (DoE) employed to optimise the near-field electric patterning (NFEP) process, enabling the fabrication of PVDF-based micropatterns for hybrid nanogenerator and OmniGait-sensor applications.
+Through this study, NFEP establishes an improved method that addresses the shortcomings of conventional electrospinning and advanced electric-field-assisted fabrication techniques.
 NFEP-driven surface engineering enhances the β-phase fraction in patterned PVDF, enabling the fabrication of well-defined structures with versatile designs.
-By optimizing NFEP through Taguchi DoE and variance analysis, we achieved a robust process that drastically cuts time, energy, and resource consumption.
-Using NFEP, a diamond mesh PVDF and BTO nanocomposite pattern was created.
-These patterns were employed as a piezoelectric and tribopositive layer, with a PDMS tribonegative layer, to form a flexible hybrid piezo-tribo nanogenerator and sensor.
-By optimizing the processing parameters through Taguchi DoE, the present work establishes a direct correlation between process optimization and fabrication of patterned polymer nanocomposites, for nanogenerator and OmniGait sensors applications.
-This advancement improves versatility and opens new application horizons for nanogenerator and sensor technology
+By optimising NFEP through Taguchi DoE and variance analysis, we achieved a robust process that drastically cuts time, energy, and resource consumption.
+Using NFEP, a diamond-mesh PVDF/barium titanate nanocomposite pattern was created.
+These patterns were employed as a piezoelectric and triboelectric layer, with PDMS as the counter tribo layer, to form a flexible hybrid piezo–tribo nanogenerator and sensor.
+By optimising the processing parameters using Taguchi DoE, the present work establishes a direct correlation between process optimisation and the fabrication of patterned polymer nanocomposites for nanogenerator and OmniGait sensor applications.
+This advancement improves versatility and opens new application horizons for nanogenerator and sensor technology.

 Supplementary files